critterandguitari/5_Moons_Manual/manual.md

 7. Make some noise!
 8. Press the play button again to play back your sound.

-## The front panel
+## The Front Panel

 Each jack, button, slider, and LED has a corresponding letter.
 We'll use these letters frequently in this manual.
-This chart with labels can be conveniently found on 5 Moons' bottom side.
+This chart with labels can be conveniently found on 5 Moons' bottom side:

 ![image](./5moonsRearSticker.png)